Wacky-Mole/WackysDatabase/README.md

 WackysDatabase, or Wackydb, allows you to modify and customize items, pieces, recipes, and effects in Valheim without coding.
 With this mod, you can clone items, change their colors, create new items, and even translate language.
 It offers a wide range of possibilities for customization.

+YML Knowledge

+    YML is easier to edit and change without getting confused on the syntac.

+ You can use https://www.yamllint.com/ to validate any yml code

+    Almost every component of items/pieces/recipes/effects/creatures can be deleted.

+    Some components are multilined where you can actually add your own stuff the ymls.

 <details><summary>Installation</summary>
 ### Installation